boscoh/supplescroll/index.md

 ## Write Article with Markdown

-`supplescroll` uses a classic YAML/markdown format to convert your documents into HTML.
+`supplescroll` uses a typical YAML/markdown format to convert your documents into HTML.
 An example is in [article.md](#fig-markdown):

 <div id="fig-markdown">
 	<code>article.md</code> - example of an article in supplescroll